tonaljs/tonal/packages/music-gamut/README.md

 #### Harmonizers and harmonics

-A gamut harmonizer is a function that given a note returns a gamut:
+A gamut harmonizer is a function that given a note returns a gamut.
+You can create an harmonizer from a list of intervals:

 ```js
 var octaves = gamut.harmonizer('1 -8 -15')
 octaves('C2') // => ['C2', 'C1', 'C0']
 ```

-`harmonics` function extracts the relative distances from the first note of the gamut to the rest:
+The `gamut.harmonics` function gets the relative distances from the first note the rest:

 ```js
 gamut.harmonics('C E G') // => ['1P', '3M', '5P']